 Students who are eligible for a refund will have the College charges and their financial aid (for Middlebury students) pro-rated based on the amount of time they were enrolled according to both Middlebury and federal formulas.

 To the extent granted, refunds will be remitted by check from the Middlebury Controller to the person or institution who paid the charges initially.
 If any authorized refund represents in whole or in part the proceeds of a student loan, remittance will be made by the College first to the lender or holder of the loan for the applicable part of the refund.
-In this event, the student will be given written notice of such disbursement made on his/her behalf out of the total proceeds of the refund.
+In this event, the student will be given written notice of such disbursement made on their behalf out of the total proceeds of the refund.

 Grades and Credit

 Students who withdraw for medical reasons after the on-site registration period will receive grades of “WD”; refunds apply as per the Medical Withdrawal Refund Schedule.
 A grade of “WDF” as indicated on the back of the Middlebury College transcript applies only to Language Schools and not to Schools Abroad.

 Students who are dismissed or who voluntarily withdraw after the on-site registration period and before the last week of classes will receive a grade of “WD” in all of their courses.

 Students who are dismissed or who voluntarily withdraw during the last week of classes (five class days prior to the start of exams) or after will receive a grade of “F” in all of their courses.

 In exceptional circumstances, and when indicated by a medical or health care professional, students may request permission to withdraw from one (and only one) course, rather than withdraw entirely from the program.
-If permission to withdraw from a specific course is granted by the director of the School Abroad, the student would stop all work related to that course and receive a WD on his/her transcript for that course.
+If permission to withdraw from a specific course is granted by the director of the School Abroad, the student would stop all work related to that course and receive a “WD” on their transcript for that course.